AMWA-TV/bcp-003/security-proposal.md

 ### Client Authorisation

-Once a client has obtained a web token from the the authentication server it SHOULD use that token in API calls it makes.
-The token SHALL be placed in the authorisation header of the request, but otherwise the request is the same as it would normally be when using the API.
+Once a client has obtained a web token from the the authentication server it SHALL use that token in API calls it makes.

+The token SHALL be placed in the `Authorization` header of the HTTP request, but otherwise the request is the same as it would normally be when using the API.

 As JSON Web Tokens are not encrypted themselves, these requests SHALL be made over HTTPS.
 If not encrypted, the Web Token could be intercepted and used to make calls by a third party.